 The reign of the United States dollar as the only reserve currency in the world may be coming to an end.
 Over the last five years, the U.S. centric balance of economic and military power has been destabilized with the crumbling of the social welfare states of the European Union and the rise of the […]

 This is a syndicated repost courtesy of Money Morning.
 To view original, click here.
+Reposted with permission.
 European Central Bank President Mario Draghi warned about excessive euro strength at a press conference today (Thursday) following his announcement that the ECB had left interest rates unchanged, as expected.
-In response to a reporter’s question on whether there was a…
+In response to a reporter’s question on whether…

 This is a syndicated repost courtesy of Sober Look.
 To view original, click here.
+Reposted with permission.
 US crude oil prices have been moving up for nearly two months now.
-There are a number of reasons behind this strength in crude, including ongoing Mideast unrest, expectations of higher demand from China, and of course the QE-driven “risk-on” trade.…
+There are a number of reasons behind this strength in crude, including ongoing Mideast unrest, expectations of higher demand from China, and of course the…

 While the U.S Federal Reserve claims it needs to keep interest rates near zero to help the economy, renowned economist Peter Schiff says there’s another reason.

 According to Schiff, the Fed has little choice: If rates began to climb, the interest payments on the ballooning federal debt would explode making annual budget deficits far worse.